Update: ‘Battery & Range’ sub-section of ‘Mercedes EQG specifications’ updated.

-Since the beginning of the new millennium, we’ve seen the Mercedes G-Class getting sporty with AMG variants, pump iron with variants like 4×4² and 6×6, wear armor with the Guard variant, and discover regalness with the Landaulet.
-Two decades in, as the world transitions to zero-emission vehicles, Mercedes-Benz Group (formerly Daimler) is unwrapping a new side of the Geländewagen, one which is clean and classy, previewed by the Mercedes EQG concept.
+Since the beginning of the new millennium, we’ve seen the Mercedes G-Class getting sporty with AMG variants, pumping iron with variants like 4×4² and 6×6, wearing armor with the Guard variant, and discovering regalness with the Landaulet.
+Two decades in, as the world transitions to zero-emission vehicles, the Mercedes-Benz Group is unwrapping a new side of the Geländewagen, one that is clean and classy, previewed by the Mercedes EQG concept.

-In October 2020, when Mercedes-Benz Group held the Mercedes-Benz Strategy Update 2020 event, it formally confirmed plans for a pure electric G-Class.
-The electric G-Class that debuted at the 2021 Munich Motor Show (IAA 2021) is a concept, but the mass-production model, to be launched next year, will be quite close.
+In October 2020, when Mercedes-Benz Group held the Mercedes-Benz Strategy Update 2020 event, it formally confirmed plans for a pure-electric G-Class.
+The electric G-Class that debuted at the 2021 Munich Motor Show (IAA 2021) is a concept, but the mass-production model, to be launched this year, will closely resemble it.
 Here’s what we know about the German electric off-roader.

-The Mercedes EQG concept (official name: Mercedes Concept EQG) is a modified second-gen Mercedes G-Class with EV-specific styling bits and an entirely different powertrain.
-Key external changes include a two-tone color scheme consisting of gloss black on the top and gloss aluminum on the bottom, a black panel radiator grille featuring an illuminated star, an animated squircle pattern around the star, and an all-round illuminated band on the edges, 22-inch EV-style wheels, and an EV wallbox charger-inspired lockable box in place of the spare wheel cover.
+The Mercedes G 580 will be a modified second-gen Mercedes G-Class with EV-specific styling bits and an entirely different powertrain.
+Key external changes on its concept version, expected to be seen on the production vehicle, include a two-tone color scheme consisting of gloss black on the top and gloss aluminum on the bottom; a black panel radiator grille featuring an illuminated star, an animated squircle pattern around the star, and an all-round illuminated band on the edges; 22-inch EV-style wheels; and an EV wallbox charger-inspired lockable box in place of the spare wheel cover.

-The Mercedes EQG is undergoing cold-weather testing in Scandinavia, as seen in the spy video from CarSpyMedia below.
-The camouflaged prototype has a slightly different front fascia from the gas-powered Mercedes G-Class, with an almost fully covered upper grille that has just two thin openings on either side of the brand logo, a different lower air intake, and curvier side air inlets.
-Needless to say, much of this, if not all, is trickery.
+The camouflaged prototype has a different front fascia from the G-Class, with an almost fully covered upper grille that has just two thin openings on either side of the brand logo, a different lower air intake, and curvier side air inlets.
+Needless to say, much of this, if not all, is trickery, and the final design is likely to be different.

 Interior

-Spy pictures (via InsideEVs) suggest the production Mercedes EQG will have an interior that looks quite similar to the concept.
-They reveal a different steering wheel, which looks like the AMG Performance steering wheel with double-spoke design and could be an optional feature in an AMG Line or the AMG variant.
+Spy pictures suggest the Mercedes G 580 will have an interior that looks quite similar to the concept.
+They reveal a different steering wheel, which looks like the AMG Performance steering wheel with a double-spoke design and could be an optional feature in an AMG Line or the AMG variant.
 The climate control panel is a cleaner unit, and the design looks similar to the one in the new A-Class and new CLA, but it has different knurls.
 The touchpad is also new, and it looks bigger and slimmer.

-Where the gas-powered G-Class has its rear differential lock switch, the production EQG has a ‘G-Turn’ switch.
+Where the gas-powered G-Class has its rear differential lock switch, the G 580 electric model has a ‘G-Turn’ switch.
 We’ve explained that feature in the next section.
-The switch next to it (in the center) is to enable low-range gearing, which comes useful in the ‘Creeper’ drive mode that’s basically like low-speed cruise control for off-roading.
-More on that later.
+The switch next to it, in the center, enables low-range gearing, useful in the ‘Creeper’ drive mode, essentially acting as low-speed cruise control for off-roading.
 On its left, where the gas model has its front differential lock switch, the electric model has a switch for what seems to be another party trick.
-When InsideEVs asked about this switch while driving an EQG prototype last year, it was told “That’s for another day.”

 Platform

-Like the F-150 Lightning, the Mercedes EQG will be a conversion of an ICE model (the second-gen G-Class).
-Mercedes-Benz Group is repurposing in a bid to keep the development & production costs in check, and most importantly, preserve the capabilities of the iconic off-roader, and introduce it faster to the market.
-This would also mean that it would not have the best features like Mercedes cars developed as an EV from the outset.
+Like the F-150 Lightning, the Mercedes G 580 electric SUV will be a conversion of an ICE model (the second-gen G-Class).
+Mercedes-Benz Group is repurposing in a bid to keep the development & production costs in check and, most importantly, preserve the capabilities of the iconic off-roader.
+This would also mean that it would not have the best features, like Mercedes cars, which were developed as EVs from the outset.
 So, don’t expect a frunk, a flat floor, or the Hyperscreen display on the Electric G-Wagon.

-In November 2022, a few publications got to ride in early prototypes of the Mercedes EQG.
+In November 2022, a few publications got to ride in early prototypes of the Mercedes G 580 electric SUV.
 Autocar was one of them, and Mercedes-Benz G CEO Dr. Emmerich Schiller told the British website that the electric variant of the G-Class has “two skateboards with the same hat on top.”
 Like on the donor model, “the body is connected to the ladder frame at eight points,” Dr. Schiller added.
-He also revealed that the weight of the EQG is less than 3,500 kg (7,716 lbs.).
+He also revealed that the weight of the electric G-Class is less than 3,500 kg (7,716 lbs.).

 In 2024 we will launch our full-electric G-Class as well.
 It will continue the great story of our G-series.